Free Spirit World Tour

-The Free Spirit World Tour is the fourth headlining concert tour by American singer Khalid, in support of his second studio album, Free Spirit (2019).
-It began on June 20, 2019 in Glendale at Gila River Arena.
+The Free Spirit World Tour was the fourth headlining concert tour by American singer Khalid, in support of his second studio album, Free Spirit (2019).
+It began on June 20, 2019 in Glendale at Gila River Arena, and concluded on December 5, 2019, in Sydney, at Qudos Bank Arena.

 Background

 On April 1, 2019, the singer announced he will be going on his first ever arena tour to promote Free Spirit.
 Dates were first announced in North America, with Clairo was announced as the opening act.
 On April 8, 2019, dates were announced for Europe and Oceania, with Mabel and Raye announced as opening acts for Europe.

+Due to the COVID-19 Pandemic, the Asian leg of the Free Spirit World Tour was postponed indefinitely, but they were never held and tickets were refunded.

 Set list

 This set list is representative of the concert in Glendale on June 20, 2019.
 It does not represent all concerts for the duration of the tour.